ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 Our game is almost complete, all we need to do now is make it mobile-friendly.

-## Make game mobile-friendly - adding screen arrow buttons
+## Making the game mobile friendly: Adding on-screen arrow buttons

-To make the game mobile friendly, we will add up, down, left and right buttons to the bottom of the screen.
+To make the game mobile friendly, we will add up, down, left, and right buttons to the bottom of the screen.

 Add the following to the `index.html` file inside the `<body>` tag, just above the `<script>` tag to create the buttons: